harrij15/SquareMeals/README.md

 SquareMeals is an mobile application that allows users (mainly college students) to compile different easy-to-make and affordable recipes that suit their dietary needs into a cookbook.
 This app also seeks to create a community where college students on the same campus can share/suggest recipes to others.

+Currently the app is able to filter recipe searches based on dietary preferences through an external API, the Yummly API.
+We ultimately want to move away from the Yummly API and be able to have our own recipe database.
+Some other features we want to implement in the future:
+- Create a website
+- Expand to iOS
+- More dietary preferences available for users
+- Ability for to input ingredients and get recipes
+- "Cookbook" for the users' personal favorites
+- Also search restaurants in the area
+- Have a "college community" for users
+- Provide grocery prices from nearby stores

 ##Table of Contents
 - [Introduction](#squaremeals)
 - [Installation](#installation)